KLO-FM: Adult contemporary (2014–2016)

-Classic alternative (2016-present)
+Classic alternative (2016–2025)

 On September 30, 2016, Capitol Broadcasting announced that KSQN would flip to 80s hits as "103.1 The Wave" the following Monday, October 3.
 Promoting itself as "The Next Wave of New Wave", the format featured alternative rock and new wave music from the 1980s.
-The change took place at midnight on that date.
-The last song on Sunny was "Roar" by Katy Perry, and the first song on The Wave was "Wake Up (It's 1984)" by Oingo Boingo.
-The new format featured many former Salt Lake City personalities.
+Brad and Chet also returned to the station, hosting mornings and middays respectively.

 The KLO-FM call sign returned on November 3, 2020.
 The change followed Capital Broadcasting's sale of KLO 1430 AM to El Sembrador Ministries, a transaction that did not include the KLO call sign.
 This change also saw Weber State Wildcats football and basketball move from 1430 AM to 103.1 FM.
 The AM station became KMES.

+In July 2025, the station dropped its airstaff; by then, the station was only recording a 0.9 share in the Nielsen Audio ratings.
+On October 7, 2025, the station dropped its alternative format and began stunting with Christmas music as Christmas 103, Marking the 1st Christmas Hoilday Music of 2025 Season.